Azure-Samples/azure-container-apps-ai-mcp/README.md

 ```

 > [!NOTE]
 > For demo purposes, the MCP host (see below) is configured to connect to both servers (on port 3000 and 3001).
 However, this is not a requirement, and you can choose which server to use.
+If a server is not available, the host will print an error and continue to scan for other servers.
+If no server is available, no tools will be available to the agent.

 1. Run the MCP host in a separate terminal: